-White-tailed eagles are magnificent birds of prey, with a wingspan of over 2 metres when adult.
+White-tailed eagles are magnificent birds of prey, with a wingspan of over two metres when fully grown.

 They became extinct in Britain in the early 1900s but are now living here again after a successful re-introduction programme.
 Today there are around 100 pairs of white-tailed eagles in Scotland.